shourya2002-geek/RegEmployee/README.md

-# A Pipelined Employer-Worker Registration System
+# A Pipelined Employer and Worker Enrollment System
 An accounting program that contains employee and employer information and records of relationships between them.